lauraragone/Inclusive-Color/README.md

     - deuteranopia
         - A red-green color deficiency specifically hindering the perception of green hues.
     - deuteranomaly
-        - A red-green color deficiency specifically hindering the perception of green hues.
+        - A red-green color abnormality specifically hindering the perception of green hues.
     - tritanopia
         - A blue-yellow color deficiency.
     - tritanomaly